marianogappa/truco/README.md

 ### I don't like your UI

 It's just an example UI.
 I encourage you to implement a web-based UI (that's you @devblac).
 You may browse the documentation and the existing UI to guide your implementation.

+### I don't like your Bot

+It's just an example bot, which beats me.
+I encourage you to implement your own bot.
+You may browse the documentation and the existing bot to guide your implementation.

 ### Known issues / limitations